Cyprien-GEHU/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-1-strncat.c: the function concatenates two string with n 2-strncpy.c: The function will copies a string 3-strcmp.c: the function compares two string
+1-strncat.c: the function concatenates two string with n 2-strncpy.c: The function will copies a string 3-strcmp.c: the function compares two string 4-rev_array.c: The function reverse the content of an array of integers